blgn94/Solar-System-AFrame/README.md

 # Solar-System-AFrame
 Solar System project (VR).
-We used A-Frame which has a lot of opportunities to make 3D project.
+We used A-Frame which has a lot of opportunities to make 3D project. \n
 Link: https://blgn94.github.io/Solar-System-AFrame/